It’s SUMMER FUN Out Here!

 Special Guest: The Pennsylvania Fish and Boat Commission will join our 6th grade plus campers.

 Outdoor Skills Camp!
 Hone your survival skills while developing a strong connection to nature.
 Campers will acquire the techniques needed to survive being lost in the wilderness.
-Throughout the week, learn to track wildlife, how to use trail markers, administer first aid, and make fire.
+During the week, learn to track wildlife, how to use trail markers, administer first aid, and make fire.
 Our trained educators will introduce these and other basic wilderness skills using fun, hands-on activities.

 Water Camp!
 The tubes are inflated, ponds are alive with movement, and everything in and around the stream is waiting to be discovered.
 Join in a week of fun and educational games, experiments, and discovery.